SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-beetle-giant-flayer.md

 | **Hit it:** normal    | **Dodge it:** normal  |
 | **Move:** slow     |   |

-It **can** deteck nearby movement, walk on any surface, even upside down and jump 20’ without momentum.
+It **can** detect nearby movement, walk on any surface, even upside down and jump 20’ without momentum.
 It **can't** see well.